 Both reinforcement and punishment can be positive or negative.
 In this context, positive and negative don’t mean good and bad, but instead think of them mathematically: positive means adding something, and negative means taking something away.

 Positive Reinforcement, then, means you’re adding something the horse finds valuable as a reward for getting the response you were looking for.
 Negative reinforcement includes traditional pressure and release techniques, with an aversive stimulus being removed as a result of the correct behaviour being demonstrated.

-Positive punishment involves the addition of an aversive, following an undesired behaviour, and negative punishment (which isn’t really effective in horses) would be removing something good, until the unwanted behaviour stops.
+Positive punishment involves the addition of an aversive, following an undesired behaviour, and negative punishment would be removing something good, until the unwanted behaviour stops.

 All training approaches and techniques can be explained using learning theory.